-The School shares its facility with CADH and entered into a lease agreement for their portion of rent payable to CADH.
-See Note 10.
+The School shares its facility with CADM and entered into a sub-lease agreement to charge CADM for a portion of rent.
+See Note 12.

 In September 2020, the School terminated its agreement with the former management company.
-Refer to Note 5 for transactions with former management during the year ended June 30, 2021.
+Refer to Note 6 for transactions with former management during the year ended June 30, 2021.

 In April 2021, the School entered into a management consulting agreement with a company that is owned by the former President of the School's Board of Directors.
-See Note 8.
+See Note 9.

 The School has a settlement payable to Championship Academy of Distinction K-8, Inc., a charter school that is managed by the School's former management company.
-See Notes 5 and 7.
+See Notes 6 and 8.

-NOTE 7 - SETTLEMENT PAYABLE
+NOTE 8 - SETTLEMENT PAYABLE

-In July 2021, the School, along with the related entities CADH and CADD, entered into a settlement agreement with Championship Academy of Distinction K-8, Inc. ("K-8") for amounts owed totaling \$250,000.
+In July 2021, the School, along with the related entities CADM and CADD, entered into a settlement agreement with Championship Academy of Distinction K-8, Inc. ("K-8") for amounts owed totaling \$250,000.
 The total settlement payable of \$250,000 was allocated equally among each school.
 The amounts owed are related to transactions that occurred between K-8 and the School in prior years while they were under common management.
 The School terminated its agreement with said management on September 19, 2020 as described in Note 6.
-Under the terms of the agreement, a payment of \$40,000 is due in July 2021, followed by monthly payments of \$10,000 through May 2023.
-Each school will pay an equal portion of amounts owed.
-The portion of the total settlement that is owed by the School at June 30, 2021 was \$83,333.
+The portion of the settlement that is owed by the School at June 30, 2021 was \$83,333.

-NOTE 8 - CONSULTING AGREEMENT
+NOTE 9 - CONSULTING AGREEMENT

 In April 2021, the School entered into a consulting agreement with Solutions Academy, LLC for the period commencing April 5, 2021 through June 30, 2027 to assist in the management of the School's operations, marketing, educational programs and facility improvement plans.
 The former President of the School's Board of Directors is the owner of Solutions Academy, LLC.
 Under the terms of the agreement, the School pays ten percent (10%) of FEFP revenues in monthly installments.
-During the year ended June 30, 2021, the School incurred and paid fees of \$32,188 related to the agreement.
+During the year ended June 30, 2021, the School incurred and paid fees of \$61,728 related to the agreement.

-NOTE 9 - PROFESSIONAL SERVICES CONTRACT
+NOTE 10 - PROFESSIONAL SERVICES CONTRACT

-In March 2021, the School entered into an agreement with Building Hope Services to provide accounting, financial reporting, human resources and payroll services to the School.
+In March 2021, the School entered into an agreement with Building Hope Services to provide accounting and finance services to the School.
 The contract, renewable annually, calls for an annual fee of \$100 per student based on enrollment at the beginning of the school year, payable in monthly installments.
-For the year ended June 30, 2021, the School incurred fees related to this agreement totaling \$6,965.
-At June 30, 2021 the School owed \$5,223 to Building Hope Services which is included in accounts payable and accrued liabilities.
+For the year ended June 30, 2021, the School incurred fees related to this agreement totaling \$11,828.
+At June 30, 2021 the School owed \$5,914 to Building Hope Services which is included in accounts payable and accrued liabilities.